Search Geneontologies

 BP

-The chemical reactions and pathways resulting in the formation of glycine from other compounds, including serine.
+The chemical reactions and pathways resulting in the formation of ubiquinone, a lipid-soluble electron-transporting coenzyme.

 BP